 Go to top of page

-Learn about changes to the aircraft rating flight review requirements - in effect from 1 July, 2016.
+Learn about the aircraft rating flight review requirements in effect from 1 July 2016.

 Who should read this information?